 Recently it has been highlighted in the news that councils across the UK are enacting ‘no-smoking-break’ policies amongst their staff.

 Nottinghamshire County Council announced that they want to bar their 9,000 employees from smoking during work time, to include all of their buildings, land and vehicles.
-The aim being to ideally boost their workers’ health and avoiding sick leave, as well as – of course – increasing the time they should spend working.
+The aim being to ideally boost their workers’ health and avoid sick leave, as well as – of course – increasing the time they should spend working.

 Despite smoking falling to its lowest levels in the UK since records began just a couple of years ago (and it’s probably still falling), if you’re a small employer you may still employ people who smoke.
-So, how can a small business manage staff who are smoking, do you have the right to simply ban smoking breaks outright?
+So, how can a small business manage staff who are smoking?
+Do you have the right to simply ban smoking breaks outright?